HennieReyneke/planigale-lab/README.md

 # planigale-lab

-xHi!
+xxHi!
 In this repo is a slightly insecure IIS web.config file, and an automated CICD Workflow configured to:
 * Check for insecure options
 * Validate them against the SafeStack platform